 *All footage/programming is licensed on a non-exclusive basis and subject to final approval.

-*Footage is available to license 72 hours after the final whistle.
+*Archive footage is available to license 7 days after the final whistle.

 As the governing body of soccer in all its forms in the United States, U.S. Soccer has played an integral part in charting the course for the sport in the USA for more than 100 years.
 In that time, the Federation’s mission statement has been clear and simple: to make soccer, in all its forms, a preeminent sport in the United States and to continue the development of soccer at all recreational and competitive levels.